AMReX-Astro/Castro/sphinx_docs/source/CastroUserGuide.rst

 add customized tagging criteria.

-The routines for tagging cells are located in the file in the Source/driver/ directory.
+The routines for tagging cells are located in the Tagging_nd.f90 file in the Source/driver/ directory.
 (These are dimension-agnostic routines that loop over all three dimensional indices even for 1D or 2D problems.)
-The main routines are , , ,
-, and .
-They refine based on
-density, temperature, pressure, velocity, and radiation energy density (if enabled), respectively.
+The main routines are ca_denerror, ca_temperror, ca_presserror, ca_velerror, and ca_raderror.
+They refine based on density, temperature, pressure, velocity, and radiation energy density (if enabled), respectively.
 The same approach is used for all of them.
 As an example, we consider the density tagging routine.
 There are four parameters that control tagging.
-If the density in a zone is greater than the user-specified parameter , then that zone will be tagged for refinement, but only if the current AMR level is less than the user-specified parameter .
+If the density in a zone is greater than the user-specified parameter denerr, then that zone will be tagged for refinement, but only if the current AMR level is less than the user-specified parameter max_denerr_lev.
-Similarly, if the absolute density gradient between a zone and any adjacent zone is greater than the user-specified parameter , that zone will be tagged for refinement, but only if we are currently on a level below
+Similarly, if the absolute density gradient between a zone and any adjacent zone is greater than the user-specified parameter dengrad, that zone will be tagged for refinement, but only if we are currently on a level below max_dengrad_lev.
-.
 Note that setting denerr alone will not do anything; you’ll need to set max_dengrad_lev :math:`>= 1` for this to have any effect.

-All four of these parameters are set in the namelist in your probin file.
+All four of these parameters are set in the &tagging namelist in your probin file.
 If left unmodified, they default to a value that means we will never tag.
 The complete set of parameters that can be controlled this way is the following: